everx-labs/flex-sdk-js/README.md

 # flex-sdk-js

-FLEX-SDK is a library with convenient facade over the FLEX smart contract system and can be used by FLEX maintainers, FLEX traders and other.
+FLEX-SDK is a library with convenient facade over the FLEX smart contract system and can be used by FLEX maintainers, FLEX traders and others.

 The library is targeted to be used with Node.js applications.

+Read the full Flex documentation here https://docs.everos.dev/flex

 # Setup Library

-Library setup is simple, it includes setup for the TonClient and configuration of the FLEX SDK:
+Library setup is simple, it includes setup for the Everscale client and configuration of the FLEX SDK:

 ```ts
 import { TonClient } from "@eversdk/core";